23Ruchil/Blog/_posts/2021-01-09-So-You-Want -To-Form-New-Habits?.markdown

 5. [Habit trackign apps such as Habitify, Checklist+][jekyll-apps]
 6. Making your goals public to ensure commitment

 One of the goals that I have this year is to get at least one blog post out each week using the above framework.
-Other resources that you can refer to:
+If you find my posts interesting, get in touch with me at ruchil.product@gmail.com

 [jekyll-powerofhabit]: https://www.amazon.in/Power-Habit-Why-What-Change/dp/1847946240/ref=sr_1_3?crid=3OG16L8DTKU74&dchild=1&keywords=power+of+habit+charles+duhigg&qid=1610533836&sprefix=power+of+habit+Charles+%2Caps%2C289&sr=8-3